Sony Xperia Z2: Software

-The Xperia Z2 originally ran the Android 4.4.2 "KitKat" operating system with Sony's custom launcher and some applications additions, such as Sony's media applications including Walkman (currently updated to Music), Album and Videos.
+The Xperia Z2 originally ran the Android 4.4.2 “KitKat” operating system with Sony's custom launcher and some applications additions, such as Sony's media applications including Walkman (currently updated to Music), Album and Videos.
 With NFC on the Xperia Z2, it allows 'screen mirroring' — which mirrors what is on the smartphone screen to compatible TVs — and play music over-the-air on NFC-enabled speakers.
 Screen recording (Screencasting) was implemented in it years ahead of stock Android, and accessible from the power button menu.

 The device also includes Sony's battery stamina mode, which extends the phone's standby up to 4 times.
 Several Google applications (such as Google Chrome, Google Play, Google Search and Voice, Google Maps, and Google Talk) are also preloaded onto the phone.
 New features added to the software includes 'Smart Backlight' — which keeps the phone display on for as long as the user is looking at it — and 'Glove Mode'.

-The 2160p (4K) video resolution is implemented as separate camera mode in the camera software rather than integrated in the video resolution selector.
+The 2160p (4K) video resolution is implemented as a separate camera mode in the camera software rather than integrated in the video resolution selector.

-Sony announced on their blog that the whole Xperia Z series will be getting the Android 5.0 "Lollipop" update.
+Sony announced on their blog that the whole Xperia Z series will be getting the Android 5.0 “Lollipop” update.
 While the update was planned to be carried out at the start of 2015, the roll-out to the Xperia Z2 did not begin until 7 April 2015.
 The update in the United Kingdom rolled out on 16 April 2015.
 The Android 5.1 update was carried out on 21 July 2015.

 Sony announced on their blog that the Xperia Z2 will receive the Android 6.0.1 Marshmallow update after the release of Xperia Z5.
 Subsequently, on 9 April 2016 the update was officially rolled out to the Xperia Z2.

 The Xperia Z2 was not among the Sony's list of Xperia models that will be receiving the Android 7.0 Nougat update.

 Marketing

-In June 2014, the Xperia Z2 was announced as the "official smartphone" of the 2014 FIFA World Cup.
+In June 2014, the Xperia Z2 was announced as the “official smartphone” of the 2014 FIFA World Cup.
 In Sweden, customers who purchased the phone also received one of Sony's wearable devices, the Sony SmartBand SWR10.